xysun/CarND-VehicleTracking-P5/P5 writeup.md

 where `hog_parallel` is a separate Python module (see `hog_parallel.py` file) I imported into notebook to work around the issue that iPython notebook does not support `multiprocessing` out of box on Windows.

+As to the classifier performance, I did mainly two things:

+- include HOG + color + spatial features as feature vector
+- use `svm.decision_function()` and only take predictions when `decision_function() > 2`.
+This ensures I'm only taking high-confident predictions and reduce false positives.

 ---

 ### Video Implementation